-Evergreen Colorado is Filled with History
+Evergreen Colorado History

 Some of the first settlers in Evergreen were the Humphreys.
 The property was first developed by John J. Clarke in 1878 when he homesteaded 350 acres.
 He raised cattle, logged and built a small homestead cabin that still exists as the oldest part of the house.
-The center of the house and the stone walled root cellar were built by “Cousin Jack,” the best carpenter in Central City, in 1883.
+The center of the house and the stone-walled root cellar were built by “Cousin Jack,” the best carpenter in Central City, in 1883.
 As most Evergreen residents, Clark used the land to log wood to meet the growing demand for lumber in Denver.

 In 1920 Lucius (Lee) and Hazel Humphrey bought the ranch and moved here in 1921 with their daughter, Hazel Lou.
 The Humphrey’s named the property Kinnikinnik Ranch.